-Using MySQL with Node.js & the mysql JavaScript Client — SitePoint
+Using MySQL with Node.js and the mysql JavaScript Client — SitePoint

 Reading

-Now that you know how to establish a connection to MySQL from Node.js, let’s see how to execute SQL queries.
+Now that you know how to establish a connection to a MySQL database from Node.js, let’s see how to execute SQL queries.
 We’ll start by specifying the database name (

 sitepoint) in the

-createConnection command.
+createConnection command:

 const con = mysql.createConnection({